ni/NI-ELVIS-III-C-Examples/README.md

 ![](https://github.com/ni-kismet/ELVISIII_C_Examples/blob/master/docs/resources/pic8.png)

->Note : After importing the C Support project, you need to check if the location of C_Support file is correct.<br>
+>Note : After importing the C Support project, check if the location of the C Support file is correct. .<br>
 >a.
 In the **Project Explore**r pane, right-click the example and select **Properties**. <br>
 >b.
 On the left pane of the **Properties** dialog box, expand **Resource** and select **Linked Resources**. <br>
 >c.
 On the right pane, click the **Linked Resources** tab, select the **C_Support** row, and click **Edit** to edit the path to the C support files.
 Usually the path is C:\Users<administrator name>\workspace\C Support for ELVISIII\source.
 Click **OK** to save your changes.